 Student records are generally considered confidential under State and Federal law and may not be released to third parties unless the student's parent(s) consent in writing.
 However, there are exceptions to confidentiality, and requests for records within these exceptions may be granted without a parent's written consent.
-If you have questions about the confidentiality of student records and/or the release of student records to third-parties, please contact Brian Sutton, Director of Student Services, at 262-268-6071, or consult the Board Policy 8330 - Student Records and associated Administrative Guidelines.
+If you have questions about the confidentiality of student records and/or the release of student records to third-parties, please contact the school Principal or consult the Board Policy 8330 - Student Records.